bschulke/too-long-didnt-recipe/README.md

 ## Action items // to do:
+* check for operating system when first run, add key to flag if Unix or Windows
+* add helpful print statements ("getting ingredients"...."getting directions")
+* need to account for subsections in the STEPS part and/or the INGREDIENTS
+  * see if there are special tags for these subheader titles?
+* pretty format for output -- save to text file, open text file
+* scrape units from ofThing and make new column
 * test on multiple BonAppetit recipes
-* pretty format for output
-  * save to text file, open text file
-* scrape units from ofThing and make new column

 ### Stretch goals:
+* saving file info -- first time run prompt user to specify location/path if not inside repo?
 * user input?
 * ADD A RECIPE SCALING OPTION (like "double this recipe" or "halve this recipe")